rerun-io/rerun/examples/cpp/external_data_loader/README.md

 It will log C++ source code files as markdown documents.
 To try it out, compile it and place it in your $PATH, then open a C++ source file with Rerun (`rerun file.cpp`).

+Consider using the [`send_columns`](https://ref.rerun.io/docs/cpp/stable/classrerun_1_1_recording_stream.html#a4d8c152606ea11043b379b9baec2c6ae) API for data loaders that ingest time series data from a file.
+This can be much more efficient that the stateful `log` API as it allows bundling component data over time into a single call consuming a continuous block of memory.